Y45HV1N/contrastanalysis/README.md

 Implements contrast analysis integrated with Campbell (2024) TOST equivalence testing.
 Uses the Intersection-Union Test (IUT; Berger, 1982) principle.

+Be aware that this function has not been validated, nor has this approach been peer-reviewed.
+It has however gone through rigorous phases of stress testing (the documentation will be uploaded soon).

+The theoretical rationale for this approach is currently being written in for a manuscript (update coming soon).

+I am open to any feedback (Yashvin.Seetahul@uibk.ac.at)!

 ## Installation

 ### From a local folder